Seth Godin’s Advice on Growing Your Marketing Agency

 Seth says you have to be the one and only… if you’re no better than the alternative, then you’re not worth more than them.
 It’s that simple.

 Selecting a niche does not mean serving a small audience, it means serving a specific audience.
 Seth believes it’s super important and here’s why… The web is not mass media.
 We think it is and we treat it like it is, but it’s not and users aren’t using that way.
 We act like there are infinite possibilities when marketing on the internet, but that’s just not true because people are online searching for very specific information.
 If your message is too broad you can’t and won’t be found.

 As I like to tell agencies, marketing toward one niche does not mean turning down work from clients outside your niche.
-It just means you’re laser focused in one specific niche and aiming all your marketing toward them which will aid in growing your marketing agency.
+It just means you’re laser-focused in one specific niche and aiming all your marketing toward them which will aid in growing your marketing agency.

 Let’s be clear — you will not miss out on any business if you become a leader in your niche.

 Truth is, you’re already missing out.
 Seth says “you have to figure out how to be missed when you’re gone by the smallest group that can support you.”
 That’s when you’ll have clients knocking on your door and they’ll bring their friends.

 What Clients Really Want from Agencies

 A large part of the reason people make purchase decisions has to do with status.
 Seth believes decisions are based on preserving or improving status.
 So, what your clients want from their agency provides some version of status.